Guest Blog Post by Susan Gygax

 Getting ready to onboard a contractor is the equivalent of getting ready to plan a trip.
 You have a destination (the agreed upon outcome) and you’ll need to decide what roads are you going to take, what clothes you’ll need and what stops you may make along the way.
 The plan to get there (the goals and milestones during the engagement) will make or break the relationship.

 Those lovers-of-lists who plan a trip may enjoy this part of the recipe.
 The I-still-need-to-do-laundry and when-are-we-leaving-again travelers may not find as much joy in this part.

-The first step of the formula is GO.
+The first step of the formula is READY.
 This is a thorough discovery of what you’ll need for the journey, if you will.

 Here’s a list of questions to get your ideas flowing: How much access they will need to you/time during the project will you need to carve out to ensure a successful completion?
 What systems access will they need? (this can be very time consuming).
 What passwords or other sensitive information will they need to access?
 Will they need images from your marketing arsenal?
 Will they need your brand style guide?
 And, since there’s an end to the engagement, you may want to limit the level of access they to your systems and be aware of the sensitive information that they may put on systems that you don’t manage.

 The contractor will likely be able to give you an idea of what they’ll need, but it’s useful to do this assessment ahead of time so you aren’t spending valuable contractor time trying to figure out how to get them access to your information/accounts/platforms/programs.